LaconicNetwork/loro-testnet/docs/stage-0-requirements.md

   * Modify the following variables in the `.env` file before requesting the deployment:
     * Set `CERC_TEST_WEBAPP_CONFIG1` to your account pubkey (`0x...` from the wallet app)
     * Set `CERC_TEST_WEBAPP_CONFIG2` to your account pubkey (`laconic...` from the wallet app)
+* Verify the deployment using the URL listed in the [deployer UI](/docs/service-provider-setup.md#deploy-frontend).

 ## Stage 0 Chain Details